Robert Sanderson McCormick: Career

-McCormick formed a partnership with his paternal cousin Hugh Leander Adams, which they named McCormick & Adams, to invest in a grain elevator at St. Louis, Missouri in 1876.
+McCormick formed a partnership with his paternal cousin Hugh Leander Adams, which they named McCormick & Adams, to invest in a grain elevator at St. Louis, Missouri, in 1876.
 In the continuing national economic troubles in the aftermath of the panic of 1873, the enterprise failed.

 Diplomatic career

-Politically active and a major donor to the Republican Party, in 1889 McCormick was appointed as Second Secretary of the American Legation in London, where he served from 1889 to 1892, under Minister Robert Todd Lincoln.
-That led to his appointment as official representative for the Chicago 1893 Exhibition.
+Politically active and a major donor to the Republican Party, in 1889 McCormick was appointed as Second Secretary of the American Legation in London, where he served from 1889 to 1892, under Minister Robert Todd Lincoln, eldest son of the late President Abraham Lincoln.
+That led to his appointment as official representative for the Chicago World's Columbian Exposition in 1893.

 His diplomatic career took off when President William McKinley appointed him as U.S. Minister to Austria-Hungary on March 7, 1901.
-McCormick presented his credentials on April 29, 1901 and served through McKinley's assassination at the Pan-American Exposition on September 14, 1901.
-McCormick continued in the role during Theodore Roosevelt's term and when the relationship between the two countries was upgraded, he was promoted becoming the first American ambassador to Austria-Hungary on May 27, 1902 and served in that role until December 29, 1902.
+McCormick presented his credentials on April 29, 1901, and served through McKinley's assassination at the Pan-American Exposition on September 14, 1901.
+McCormick continued in the role during Theodore Roosevelt's term and when the relationship between the two countries was upgraded, he was promoted, becoming the first American ambassador to Austria-Hungary on May 27, 1902, and served in that role until December 29, 1902.

 On September 26, 1902, Roosevelt appointed him to St. Petersburg to serve as United States Ambassador to Imperial Russia.
-He was commissioned during a recess of the Senate and recommissioned on December 8, 1902 after confirmation.
-McCormick presented his credentials on January 12, 1903 and was present in St Petersburg during the Bloody Sunday protests of that year.
+He was commissioned during a recess of the Senate and recommissioned on December 8, 1902, after confirmation.
+McCormick presented his credentials on January 12, 1903, and was present in St Petersburg during the Bloody Sunday protests of that year.
 After reaching appointment as U.S. Ambassador to France on March 8, 1905, he presented his recall on March 27, 1905.

-He presented his credentials in Paris on May 2, 1905 and replaced Horace Porter.
+He presented his credentials in Paris on May 2, 1905, and replaced Horace Porter.
 McCormick served for almost two years, retiring from the diplomatic services in 1907 when his health started to decline.
-He presented his recall on March 2, 1907 and was replaced by Henry White, who had been the Ambassador to Italy.
+He presented his recall on March 2, 1907, and was replaced by Henry White, who had been the Ambassador to Italy.

 Personal life

 On June 8, 1876, he married Katherine van Etta "Kate" Medill (1853–1932).
-She was a daughter of Joseph Medill (1823–1899), who owned and managed the Chicago Tribune newspaper.
-Together, they were the parents of three children:
+She was a daughter of Joseph Medill (1823–1899), who owned and managed the Chicago Tribune newspaper, and his wife.
+Together, the McCormicks were the parents of three children: